ChisRift/StreamerBot_FF4_Flagset_Generator/README.md

-##Streamerbot FF4 Flagset Generator code
+## Streamerbot FF4 Flagset Generator code
+# By ChisRift51

 This code was written by me to work in Streamerbot as an Execute C# Code action.